 3. Download the Office RibbonX editor

-This tiny tool gives you an option to insert a customUI.xml file in your Excel workbook.
+This tiny tool allows you to insert a customUI.xml file in your Excel workbook.

 Check and download the latest version from GitHub.
 After that, extract the zip file content.

 The editor has a simple interface:

-- Open the file that you want to edit (Excel must be closed!)
+- First, open the file you want to edit (Excel must be closed!)